IJustinChan/Brick-Breaker/README.md

 seconds, and this function then calls itself, which resets everything.
 While this solution works, I probably should have created a class called "Game" that controls everything.
 This would make it easier to reset the game and it makes all the other classes and objects easier to control.
 It also makes the code more organized.
+In the future, I will try planning more aspects of my code out at the beginning to prevent my code from being more complicated later on.